Maro Litra: 2007: I Mihani Tou Hronou (Phoebus era)

-2008-2009: Taxidiotes Psihis & Elpizo Pia Se Mena
+2008–2009: Taxidiotes Psihis and Elpizo Pia Se Mena

 In 2008, she collaborated with the band Taxidiotes Psihis for the duet "De Theli Logo I Kardia N' Agapa", written by Pantelis Makris.
 In March 2009 she released her new digital single with Heaven Music Kaneis Lathos (feat.
 TNS), written by Konstantinos Pantzis.
 It was the first single of her upcoming album Elpizo Pia Se Mena, but the release was canceled.
 Some years later, the self titled "Elpizo Pia Se Mena" was leaked on YouTube.
 On 24 June 2009 she performed live at the MAD Video Music Awards the song "It's Not Right (Tha Kano To Sosto)" and she won the category "Best Duet/Featuring" with "Kaneis Lathos".
 In the autumn of 2009, Litra started performing at club «FIX», Thessaloniki with Vasilis Karras & Dionysis Makris.

-2010: Collaboration with Toni Cottura & move to "Sony Music"
+2010: Collaboration with Toni Cottura and move to "Sony Music"

 In 2010, Litra signs a contract with Sony Music Entertainment and the producer Toni Cottura asks her to collaborate on some new songs.
 Their first single "Elevator Love" was released in two versions (English & Greek) by Sony Music Entertainment.
 At the Mad Video Music Awards she was nominated as «Sexy Video Clip» with the Elevator Love.
 Her second single with Cottura "Unut Onu / Miss You Like Crazy" was a duet with the Turkish singer İsmi Sina.
 On 7 May 2010 she released a new cover of the classical song of Vicky Leandros "To Mistiko Sou" (Something's Got a Hold of My Heart).
 In November 2010 she released a new digital single with Cobalt Music "Ora Na Pigaineis" written by Konstantinos Pantzis & Posidonas Giannopoulos.
-For the winter season 2010-2011 she performed at «EDO Athens Club Restaurant» with Christos Kiprianidis & Giorgos Christou.
+For the winter season 2010–2011 she performed at «EDO Athens Club Restaurant» with Christos Kiprianidis & Giorgos Christou.

-2011: Collaboration with Notis Sfakianakis & Return to Canada
+2011: Collaboration with Notis Sfakianakis and Return to Canada

 In 2011 she released her new digital single "Ise Oti Agapao" written by Andreas Lambrou.
 On 29 April 2011 Litra collaborated with Notis Sfakianakis at «Pili Aksiou» in Thessaloniki.
 For the summer season she was on tour with rapper BO.
 In September 2011 she decided to move back to Canada, because of Greece's economic crisis.

-2016: Ti Den Katalavenis & Makria Kai Agapimeni
+2016: Ti Den Katalavenis and Makria Kai Agapimeni

 In May 2016, Litra decided to make a "comeback" with two new songs written by Stavros Zacharias and Nikos Tassiopoulos, and released from Smile Records.
 The first digital single "Ti Den Katalavenis" released on 19 May 2016.
 The second single "Makria Ke Agapimeni" released on 18 July 2016.
 After a year, she released a new summer remix of her single "Makria Ke Agapimeni", on 17 May 2017.

-2020: Soon & Gone
+2020: Soon and Gone

 In 2020, Litra collaborated with the band "The Far Removed" (Tony Marcello & Dionyssios Roussianos) and she released a new digital single called "Soon".
 In November 2020 she released by Real Music her new pop dance single "Gone" written by "The Far Removed".